RaspyPiano24270/networks_hw1/README.md

 We are going to build a networked chat program.
 One user will run a chat program on one computer.
 Another user will run a chat program on a different computer.
 The two chat programs will connect and enable the two users to chat in real-time!

-The assignment requires the implementation of a basic networked chat program using Python sockets.
+The assignment requires implementing a basic networked chat program using Python sockets.

 ---